John Greenleaf Whittier

 Whittier founded the anti-slavery Liberty Party in 1840 and ran for Congress in 1842.
 In the mid-1850s he began to work for the formation of the Republican Party; he supported the presidential candidacy of John C. Frémont in 1856.
 Whittier helped to found The Atlantic Monthly in 1857.

 Whittier’s verse gave unique expression to the ideas he valued.
 The Civil War inspired the famous poem, “Barbara Frietchie,” in which the subject of the poem, an older woman, confronts a Confederate general.
 From 1865 until his death in 1892, Whittier wrote about religion, nature, and rural life; he became the most popular of the Fireside poets.

-In 1866 he published his most popular work, Snow-Bound, which sold 20,000 copies.
-In the early 1880s, he formed close friendships with Sarah Orne Jewett and Annie Fields.
-For his seventieth birthday dinner in 1877, Ralph Waldo Emerson, Henry Wadsworth Longfellow, Mark Twain, Oliver Wendell Holmes, James Russell Lowell, and William Dean Howells attended.
-He died at Hampton Falls, New Hampshire, on September 7, 1892.
+In 1866, Whittier published his most popular work, Snow-Bound, which sold twenty thousand copies.
+He was close friends with Frederick Douglass, and with the novelist Sarah Orne Jewett, as well as with her companion Annie Fields.
+Ralph Waldo Emerson, Henry Wadsworth Longfellow, Mark Twain, Oliver Wendell Holmes, James Russell Lowell, and William Dean Howells were guests at his seventieth birthday in 1877.